Check out our recipe for making homemade corned beef hash! It's one of our all-time favorite recipes to make!

 Tips for making Homemade Corned Beef Hash

 Be sure to use a very good non-stick frying pan.
 I love the Ninja Foodi pans.
 They are really good at making hashbrowns because nothing sticks to them!
-The hash browns will stick to the pan otherwise and you'll lose all of your carmelized crispy goodness that you worked to get!
+The hash browns will stick to the pan otherwise and you'll lose all of your caramelized crispy goodness you worked to get!
+I do not recommend using a stainless steel pan.
+But, if you have a really well-seasoned, large cast iron skillet, you can use that.

 No, you can't.
 The potatoes will not thaw well and they will lose their crispiness.
 You can, however, freeze leftover corned beef to use in the corned beef hash.
 So, next time you have leftover corned beef, cut it up into bite-sized chunks and put it in a freezer bag.
 When ready to use, thaw and add to the recipe.

 Yes you can.
 I would recommend getting it from the deli department and having the corned beef cut into a very thick slice- about an inch thick.
-When you are ready to prepare the corned beef hash, simply chop chop the corned beef slice into bite sized chunks.
+When you are ready to prepare the corned beef hash, chop the corned beef slice into bite-sized chunks.
 I would not recommend using thinly sliced lunch meat for this recipe.

 Never miss a recipe!
 Subscribe to have FREE recipes sent straight to your inbox!